-Please make sure the service is started by viewing it in the Services tab in the Embassy dashboard menu.
+Please make sure the service is started by viewing it in the Services tab in the StartOS dashboard menu.
 A green indicator bar should be visible.

 We do hope to add this functionality one day, however it has some technical challenges, and is not currently a high priority.
-If you would like to tackle this and help us get a self-hosted email server on the Embassy, please reach out in our Matrix Community Dev Channel, and we will be happy to help in any way that we can.
+If you would like to tackle this and help us get a self-hosted email server on StartOS, please reach out in our Matrix or Telegram dev channels, and we will be happy to help in any way that we can.

 Potentially.
-Here is a comprehensive list of self-hosted services, any of which can theoretically be run on embassyOS.
-To get a general idea of what is required of an app, answer these questions:
+Here is a comprehensive list of self-hosted services, any of which can theoretically be run on StartOS.
+To get a general idea of what is required, answer these questions:

 If it has a P2P interface, does that interface support Tor?

 Does it ship with it’s own web interface?
 Or is there a Tor-enabled client app?

 Is there someone willing to put in the time to package it up?